If, during crash recovery,

 $datadir/*/*.isl files before

-have been modified since the last checkpoint.
-Benefits of the
+since the last checkpoint.
+An

-MLOG_FILE_NAME redo log record type include:
+redo log records include:

 Elimination of file system scans prior to redo log application.
 The